It has never been easier to be a DIY investor.

 It’s surprisingly simple to start investing in stocks.

 You’re on your own to get the money but once you have at least $1000 ready to invest then you’ll find plenty of resources to help with the Canadian Brokerage and the Picking Stocks and ETFs parts.
+One of the easiest ways to start would be Canadian Couch Potato Investing.
 Save money and open a brokerage account, you’ll learn the rest along the way.

 What stocks should I buy?